openEOPlatform/documentation/usecases/ard/index.md

 # Analysis-Ready Data (ARD)

-For certain use cases, the preprocessed data collections available in the openEO back-ends are not sufficient or simply not available.
-For that case, openEO supports a few very common preprocessing scenario:
+For certain use cases, the readily available preprocessed data collections in the openEO back-ends are not sufficient or inappropriately preprocessed. openEO supports some processes to address very common preprocessing scenarios:

 - Atmospheric correction of optical data
 - SAR backscatter computation

 These processes also offer a number of parameters to customize the processing.
-There's also variants with a default parametrization that results in data that is compliant with [CEOS CARD4L specifications](https://ceos.org/ard/).
+There are also variants with a default parametrization that results in data that is compliant with [CEOS CARD4L specifications](https://ceos.org/ard/).

 We should note that these operations can be computationally expensive, so certainly affect overall processing time and